tatianegercina/FinTech/01-Lesson-Plans/17-Project-2/2/LessonPlan.md

 * To provide students more time and support for their group projects.

-* To make sure students spend **at least a half hour **outlining their presentations.
+* To make sure students spend **at least a half-hour **outlining their presentations.

 - - -